Who are you?

 So our contract prohibits you from re-homing a KimuraDolls kitten without our permission.
 This kitten cannot be rehomed, re-sold, leased, or surrendered to any one, any animal shelter, rescue, pet shop, laboratory, etc. However, we do understand that things can happen, we’re only human after all.
 In the event you can no longer keep this kitten/cat, so long as you remain honest and open with us, we will work to make sure this kitten is given a new loving and safe home, because that is the most important thing that this contract clause protects.

+There are a variety of methods of transportation.
 All delivery / transportation fees are the responsibility of the adopter and are not included in the adoption fee.